thayton/thayton.github.io/_drafts/eygbl.md

         self.session = requests.Session()
 ```

-Now, let's go back and take a look at the first XHR request again.
+Now, go back and take a look at that first XHR request again.
 In the Chrome developer tools, search for the URL used in the
 first POST request:

 ![1st_request_search](/assets/eygbl/1st_request_search.png)

-Click on the search result to open up the code in the sources tab.
-Inside the Sources tab will you'll see that the first
+Click on the search result to open up the code in the Sources tab.
+Inside the Sources tab you'll see that the first XHR
-XHR request is implemented by code in [job_search_banner.js](https://eygbl.referrals.selectminds.com/job_search_banner.js)
+request is implemented by code in [job_search_banner.js](https://eygbl.referrals.selectminds.com/job_search_banner.js)
 which gets triggered when the Search button is clicked:

 <span id="first_request"></span>